BollingerGrohmann/SPKL-BG-SpecklePY-LIB/README.md

 [01 - Column Eccentricity Example](https://github.com/BollingerGrohmann/SPKL-BG-SpecklePY-LIB/wiki/01-Column-Eccentricity-Example)

 ## 🚀 Contributions
-Any and all contributions and collaborations are welcome!
+Any and all contributions are welcome!
 Kindly follow the below guidelines:
 1. Clone the repository
    - *This will create a copy of the project on your computer that you can modify and test*
 2. Create a new branch **before** you start making changes